SasukeFreestyle/XTLS-Iran-Reality/README.md

 - Enter your Private Key inside "PRIVATE KEY HERE"
 - Enter your Short ID inside "shortIds":
 ***
-- Enter a destination ( "dest": ) and serverNames ("serverNames":[).
-This must be a website outside of Iran that is not blocked and works without a VPN.
+- Enter a destination ( "dest": ) and serverNames ("serverNames":).
+- This must be a website outside of Iran that you can access with a regular internet connection.
+- Destination website must have/support HTTPS/TLSv1.3 and H2.
 - This config is preconfigured with Samsung website but here is a list of other websites that I think works.
 ***
 - www.asus.com:443